Helsinki Velodrome: Cycling

 The cycling track is 400 meters in length and is used for most national events.
 The banking in the bends is 37.5˚ and 16˚ on the straights.
 The length of the track and the lack of built safety measures make the track unsuitable for international cycling competitions.

 Helsinki Velodrome also acts as a starting and ending point for the annual cyclosportive Tour de Helsinki.

 American football

 The Helsinki Velodrome is the home field of most American football teams in Helsinki, including East City Giants and the Vaahteraliiga teams Helsinki Roosters and Helsinki Wolverines.
 The ground also caters to lacrosse and field hockey players.

 In 2010 a training pitch designated primarily for American football was opened in the near vicinity of the Helsinki Velodrome, making the area an unofficial American football center of Helsinki.

 Field hockey

 During the summer season the field is used for playing field hockey.
+In 2022, the men's EuroHockey Junior Championship III was hosted at the Helsinki Velodrome.